PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 assignment and one aggregate guard.
 Validate the runner, every affected owner, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
 Commit and push only; do not create or update a pull request.

+## Late binary-layout recovery runner implementation checkpoint

+The new TensorFlow-independent `run_late_binary_layout_recovery()` pass module now owns the full late recovery cluster.
+It preserves the existing PReLU, dual-pre-Add, terminal affine-FC, optional PReLU-BMM, affine pre/post, and optional generic-layout order.
+LayoutState and diagnostics cross the new boundary explicitly, and optional owners return stable zero counters when they are disabled.

+The runner exposes only mutation evidence: five owner rewrite counters, four generic-layout mutation counters, and `pruned_unused_tensors` calculated from net tensor-table reduction.
+It filters generic layout cleanup's non-mutating `iterations` count.
+The lowerer retains the original outer condition but now contains only the runner call and an aggregate mutation guard, so reconciliation is skipped on a fully stable sequence and preserved after a rewrite or prune-only mutation.

+Dedicated runner and lowerer-wiring coverage initially passed as `5 passed in 2.16s`.
+The seven legacy tests that encoded direct-lowerer call ownership were updated to recognize the new runner boundary and passed as `7 passed in 2.43s`.
+The complete sequential related suite covering all six owners, layout cleanup, core, pass efficiency, architecture, and TensorFlow import blocking is `523 passed in 26.93s`.

+At resume, inventory the next local lowerer phase boundary before changing production.
+Prefer a bounded sequence whose complete mutation interval is represented by returned counters or explicit prune accounting; characterize that boundary first.
+Commit and push coherent units only.
+Do not create or update a pull request.